ndri/vscode-ruby-rubocop-revived/README.md

 # Rubocop for Visual Studio Code - revived
-It seems the original extension at is no longer being maintained.
+It seems the original extension is no longer being maintained.
 Let's pick it up from here.

 Don't forget to give the extension a review in the marketplace.